 Freelance Writing Tips for Your Best Feature Articles

-When writing articles or feature stories for a newspaper, magazine or an ezine, you will find that submissions go more smoothly when you follow a few rules.
+When writing feature articles for a newspaper, magazine or a website, you will find that submissions go more smoothly when a few rules are followed.

-One problem you might encounter, when using interview sources for your story, is having people -- the people you interview -- wanting to preview or "approve" your story before it is submitted for publication.
-This is a bad idea for several reasons, and it is not considered to be professional.
+One problem you might encounter when using interview sources for your story is having your interviewees wanting to preview or "approve" your story before it is submitted for publication.
+This is a bad idea for several reasons, and is considered to be unprofessional.

-Presumably, even a government agency could edit your words or facts, if you have previously given up your rights.
+Prior restraint is a part of first amendment law which could prohibit publication.
+Presumably, an individual or a government agency could edit or delete your words if you have previously given up your rights.

-Even more likely, is that an interviewee may want to "clean up" their quotes, to the point that the language sounds stilted and unnatural (everyone's an editor).
+Even more likely is that an interviewee may want to "clean up" or rephrase their quotes to the point that the language sounds stilted and unnatural (everyone's an editor).

 Getting "approval" from your source gives the appearance of writing FOR that source, rather than being objective and neutral.

-Going back to check with your source causes delays.
+Going back and forth with your subject causes delays.
 Your editor has given you a deadline because the editor has a deadline.
 You story may be held or killed if the deadline is missed.

 If you have doubts, yourself, about something you have written, it's always a good idea to check back with the source to confirm technical or sensitive details.
 Again, this can be done verbally.